lambdaclass/concrete/site/content/reference/ARCHITECTURE.md

 - `MonomorphizedProgram` → consumed by Lower
 - `SSAProgram` → consumed by Emit

 **Remaining gap:** `Pipeline.resolveFiles` (the IO step that reads `mod X;` sub-module files from disk) returns `ParsedProgram × SourceMap`, not a dedicated artifact type.
 This means the transition from "parsed single file" to "parsed all files with sub-modules resolved" has no named boundary.
 The `ParsedProgram` that comes out of `resolveFiles` is structurally the same type as what went in, just with sub-module stubs replaced by their parsed contents.
-A future `ResolvedFilesProgram` artifact would make this boundary explicit and cacheable.
+Roadmap Phase 8.5 must make the useful file/module reuse boundary explicit; `ResolvedFilesProgram` is a candidate name, not a pre-decided extra tree.

 `Pipeline.runFrontend` threads `ResolvedProgram` from Resolve through Check and Elab.
 Both `checkProgram` and `elabProgram` take `List ResolvedModule` and extract the surface `Module` internally.
-The `globalScope` in each `ResolvedModule` is available for future use (e.g., incremental compilation where you want to skip re-resolution if the source hasn't changed).
+The `globalScope` in each `ResolvedModule` is available for the scheduled Phase 8.5 incremental driver, where an unchanged file/module should skip re-resolution.

 `FileSummary` and `ResolvedImports` still carry full impl/trait-impl bodies because imported method checking and elaboration need them.
-Splitting interface-only and body-bearing artifacts is a future incremental-compilation concern.
+Splitting interface-only and body-bearing artifacts is a Phase 8.5 prerequisite for avoiding downstream invalidation on dependency-private body edits; Phase 18 later turns the internal split into a stable package format.

+The current artifact types are in-process stage boundaries, not serialized certificates.
+Roadmap Phase 6B #14a adds structured producer validation records, Phase 8.5 adds an opaque local artifact/query cache, and Phases 14/15 add the separate independent Core/BackendIR certificate checker.
+Until those items land, `ValidatedCore` means the current compiler ran `CoreCheck`; it does not remove the compiler from the trusted base.

 ## Proof Boundary Placement